andhdo/ExData_Plotting1/README.md

 ## Execution

-0. load rstudio as administrator and install required packages
+1. Load rstudio as administrator and install required packages.
+Then download the dataset associated package to calculate the sub-dataset to process.
+   It creates a subdirectory with the name of the zip and without extension.
+   Use the following instructions for this purpose.
+   Also it calculates the sub-dataset and creates a file to use-it to process the plots (_subset_data.csv) ´´´ source("load_data.R") load_prerequisites()
 ´´´

-source("load_data.R")
-install_required_packages()
+2. Execute each plot with the following code. varying the index of the figures ´´´ source("plot1.R") plot1()
 ´´´

-1. Download the dataset associated package to calculate the sub-dataset to process. it creates a subdirectory with the name of the zip and without extension.
-   Use the following instructions for that purpose

-´´´
-source("load_data.R")
-download_raw_package()
-´´´

-2. Calculate the sub-dataset and create a file to use-it to process the plots
+3. View the results in the "output_figures" folder